-A written job application should establish your claims to the advertised position and thereby secure an interview.
-It introduces you to the prospective employer and provides a brief overview of your attributes, employment history, and qualifications.
-Many positions these days require not only a résumé but also a document in which you address the selection criteria.
-First, the following résumé outline is offered to help you get started and will be followed by an outline and discussion on how to address selection criteria and finally the covering letter.
+A written job application should help you secure an interview.
+It introduces you to the prospective employer and provides an overview of your attributes, employment history, and qualifications.
+Many positions these days require a résumé and a document addressing the selection criteria.
+The following résumé outline will get you started and is followed by how to address selection criteria.

-Whether you call your document a résumé or curriculum vitae, they are the same type of document.
 The style or look of your résumé is entirely up to you, as it is a reflection of your personality and even the industry you wish to enter.
-A word of warning here, a simple and easy to read résumé is preferred by most employers, so although a bit of individuality can be shown, don’t go over-the-top with coloured headings and crazy fonts.
-Often an employer will be reading applications for graduate positions late at night, so be kind to them.
-Make your résumé easy read, succinct, well thought out, and thoroughly proof read.
-The quickest way to have your application discarded is to have errors in grammar and spelling.
+A simple and easy to read résumé is preferred by most employers, so although a bit of individuality can be shown, don’t go over-the-top with coloured headings and crazy fonts.
+Make sure your résumé is easy to read, succinct and error free.

 What to include in your résumé

-- Academic background: in reverse chronological order starting with the current year and working backwards
+- Education: In reverse chronological order starting with the current year and working backwards

-- Employment history: in reverse chronological order employers like to see your most current activities first
+- Employment History: In reverse chronological order because employers like to see your most current activities first

 - Memberships of clubs and professional bodies

-- Referees: two or three referees.
-These are not written references but the name, title and contact details of several people the prospective employer can contact to discuss your application and suitability for the position
+- Referees: Two or three referees that a prospective employer can contact to discuss your application and suitability for the position

-Your résumé or curriculum vitae should be no more than three pages.
+Your résumé should be no more than three pages.
 It should be clear and easy to read.
-Your choice of font will make the difference — don’t go down below 12pt so you can squeeze more information onto a page as this will make your résumé harder to read.
-Using space wisely improves the look and readability of your document.
+Your choice of font will make the difference — don’t go below 12pt and use space wisely to improve the look and readability of your document.

-- Situation — Where you were when you acquired the skill, competency and/or experience?
-For example, university, playing sport, part time job, travelling …
+- Situation — Where you were when you acquired the skill, competency and/or experience.
+E.g. university, playing sport, part time job, travelling …

 - Action — How did you make it happen?
 Leading by example, planning, organisation, research, goal setting, preparation and practice

 - Result — What was the outcome?
-Lead your team to victory, achieved an HD for tutorial presentation, successfully passed information onto others, gained self-reliance, problem solving and negotiation skills
+E.g. led your team to victory, achieved an HD for tutorial presentation, successfully passed information onto others, gained self-reliance, problem solving and negotiation skills